8 Fun Things To Do Near Concord, New Hampshire

 Get the Most Out of Life in New Hampshire

 With a rich history, welcoming community and a ton of great local sites to explore —we simply love calling Concord, New Hampshire home.
 At Havenwood Heritage Heights, we are always looking for new ways to help our residents live life to the fullest.
 As your local Continuing Care Retirement Community in Concord, we pride ourselves in providing a comfortable setting for all residents where you can live independently while knowing that there is always someone there when you need us!
-For more information on the joys of living in New Hampshire or to learn more about our welcoming retirement community, be sure to visit the team at Havenwood Heritage Heights online today.
+For more information on the joys of living in New Hampshire or to learn more about our welcoming retirement community, be sure to contact our team today.